 - As indicated on the ticket, the baggage allowance for Evergreen Deluxe/Elite Class passengers is 20 kg (44 lb).
 It may have extra allowance of 5 kg (11 lb) for courtesy purpose to make up a total of 25 kg (55 lb).
 This allowance is not transferrable to other carriers, nor is applicable over sectors with piece concept.

-- As a general rule the above free baggage allowances apply when EVA Air operates the geographically longest or most significant stretch of the journey.
-Also, the free baggage allowance may change if you interrupt your trip or if you’re holding separate tickets for one journey.
-Please refer to your electronic ticket which shows your checked baggage allowance and which carrier’s allowances and charges apply.
+- As a general rule the above free baggage allowances apply when EVA Air operates the longest or most significant stretch throughout the journey in geographically.
+Moreover, the free baggage allowance may change if you interrupt your trip or if you’re holding separate tickets for one journey.
+Please refer to your electronic ticket which shows your checked baggage allowance and carrier’s allowances and charges may apply.